 Since cochlear implant technology can deliver a clear, crisp speech signal to the brain, many CI wearers report that the implant gave them their lives back.
-Due to their previous inability to understand what was being said, social situations were difficult, frustrating, and exhausting.
+Due to their previous difficulty in understanding speech, social situations were difficult, frustrating, and exhausting.
 Many chose to stop participating in these kinds of events and began to withdraw from the activities they once enjoyed.

 Do you have a severe or profound hearing loss?
-Are you currently wearing appropriately-fitted hearing aids but still having trouble understanding speech in quiet and/or noisy situations?
+Are you currently wearing properly fitted hearing aids but still having trouble understanding speech in quiet and/or noisy situations?
 Do you have difficulty talking on the phone?
 Do you find yourself relying on speechreading to help understand what is being said?
 Are you beginning to withdraw from social, educational, and professional activities as they are becoming too hard?
-If you answered yes to two or more of these questions, you may be able to benefit from a CI.
+If you answered yes to two or more of these questions, you may benefit from a CI.

-Cochlear implant surgery is usually is performed on an out-patient basis under general anesthesia, and lasts about 1.5 to 3 hours.
-Patients are advised to take it easy for a few days afterwards, but can usually resume normal activities with doctor’s approval.
+Cochlear implant surgery usually is performed on an outpatient basis under general anesthesia and lasts about 1.5 to 3 hours.
+Patients are advised to take it easy for a few days afterwards but can usually resume normal activities with doctor’s approval.

 About two weeks later, you will return to the cochlear implant center to get your speech processor turned on.
 This is when you will start to hear through the CI for the first time.
 It may sound a bit funny at first while your brain is learning to make sense of the new signal.
-However, over the next days, weeks, and months, your brain will adjust and sounds will become increasingly clearer and more natural.
+However, over the following days, weeks, and months, your brain will adjust, and sounds will become increasingly clear and more natural.

-During the first year, you will visit your audiologist frequently so they can adjust your cochlear implant as your brain begins to understand the new signal.
+During the first year, you will visit your audiologist frequently so they can adjust your CI as your brain begins to understand the new signal.
 Over time, your audiologists may also suggest additional accessories that may be helpful.

-Although the internal part of the implant is designed to last for life, you will have options to upgrade your sound processor (external part) to take advantage of new technology as it is developed in the future.
+Although the internal part of the implant is designed to last for life, you will have the option to upgrade your sound processor (the external part) to take advantage of new technology as it is developed in the future.
 This provides you with the opportunity to improve your hearing even further as time goes by.

 Unlike hearing aids, the CI you choose is designed to be with you for life.
 So it’s important to do your research, and choose one that meets your hearing needs and lifestyle.
 When making this decision, be sure to think about your hearing challenges and what you would like to overcome with a CI.

 So do your research.
-A good place to start is to speak with a CI specialist who can answer questions from the latest technology to insurance reimbursement, or connect with other individuals just like you who have made the decision to receive an implant.
+A good place to start is to speak with a CI specialist who can answer questions about everything from the latest technology to insurance reimbursement, or connect with other individuals who have made the decision to receive an implant.